SilkRose/Pony/stories/pony-pillows/pony-pillows.md

 Pinkie thinks for a moment before she asks, "Can it sing me a lullaby?"

-Fluttershy begins softly singing a lullaby to Pinkie as Pinkie cuddles up with her newest pillow.
+Fluttershy begins softly singing a lullaby to Pinkie, who cuddles up with her newest pillow.

 *I like this pillow, so far, it's my favorite.*